 Countries in conflict have been especially hard hit by COVID-19, with the pandemic compounding numerous pre-existing challenges.
 In Syria, limited humanitarian access, a devastated health care system, and unreliable data have hampered the response—particularly in areas outside of regime control, where autonomous authorities struggle with minimal testing capabilities and access to aid.
 As the virus begins to make significant inroads into the conflict-affected country, there are also worries about how the virus will impact the millions of Syrians currently displaced.

-Join USIP for an expert panel discussion on the impacts of COVID-19 in Syria.
-The panel will feature field-based medical practitioners who will provide on-the-ground insight on the pandemic’s effects in northern Syria, specifically among displaced populations within Syria.
+On August 4 USIP held an expert panel discussion on the impacts of COVID-19 in Syria.
+The panel featured field-based medical practitioners who will provide on-the-ground insight on the pandemic’s effects in northern Syria, specifically among displaced populations within Syria.

 Continue the conversation on Twitter with #COVIDSyria.